“We cannot solve problems with the same kind of thinking that created them.”

 New thinking will bring a new consciousness and hope for a world where we, as human beings, reconnect with our planet and with other each other.

 What future do you want to see?
-Tell us here.
+Share your vision of hope in the comments.

 Paula Tejón Carbajal is a Senior Campaign Strategist with Greenpeace International